Helle-Moonika Helme

-Helle-Moonika Helme (born Helle-Moonika Rauba; on 8 July 1966 in Vastseliina) is an Estonian musician and politician.
-She has been member of XIV Riigikogu.
+Helle-Moonika Helme (née Rauba, formerly Toming; on 8 July 1966) is an Estonian musician and politician.
+She has been member of XIV Riigikogu and XV Riigikogu.

 In 1997 she graduated from Estonian Academy of Music and Theatre in opera singing.

 Since 2017 she is a member of Tallinn City Council.

 Since 2012 she is a member of Estonian Conservative People's Party.
 She is the wife of Conservative People's Party of Estonia politician Mart Helme.

+Helle-Moonika Helme was elected as a member of the XIV Riigikogu in the 2019 parliamentary elections.
+She served as a member of the Riigikogu's Culture Committee.

+In the 2023 elections, she ran for the XV Riigikogu again and received 3,529 votes in the electoral district number 5 (Hiiu, Lääne, and Saare County) and was elected as a member of the Riigikogu once more.